 Watch Dr Azizzadeh speak about a cosmetic cocktailing, another name for a liquid facelift:

 Watch Dr Azizzadeh perform a necklift and fat grafting on a real patient:

 Dr. Azizzadeh discusses the liquid facelift on British TV-show Lorraine.

 Frequently Asked Questions about Liquid FaceLift

 Q: How is a liquid facelift done?

-A: After an examination, you and Dr Azizzadeh will draw up a treatment plan that is designed specifically for the signs of aging and your personal goals.
+A: After an examination, you and Dr Azizzadeh or Dr. Cabin will draw up a treatment plan that is designed specifically for the signs of aging and your personal goals.
 Temporary fillers such as hyaluronic acid-based (Restylane and Juvderm) or collagen-based, as well as longer-lasting injectables like Radiesse, and Sculptra are all candidates that we may use.
 Botox is often used in conjunction with fillers to relax facial muscles that contribute to wrinkles and furrows.
 Injecting fillers at varying depths to fill creases creates a more youthful contours and appearance.
 Depending on the number of injections sites and the injectables used treatment can take as little as 30 minutes.
 Restylane and Juvderm fill lips and creases, collagen fat grafting fill fine lines and thinner tissues, and Radiesse and Sculptra create new curves or fill deep crevices in facelift procedures.

 Q: What kinds of injectables are used in a liquid face-lift?